 How do state and local sales taxes work?

 Forty-five states and the District of Columbia levy general sales taxes that apply (with some exemptions) to all goods and certain services.
-Thirty-eight states (including, Alaska, which has no state sales tax) also allow sales tax at the local level.
-Most states apply separate sales taxes to particular goods, typically tobacco, alcohol, and motor fuels.
+Thirty-seven states (including, Alaska, which has no state tax) also allow general sales taxes at the local level.
+Most states apply separate sales taxes to particular goods, including tobacco, alcohol, and motor fuels.

 States rely on sales taxes more than local governments do.
 States collected $441 billion from sales taxes in 2016, or 35 percent of own-source state general revenue (table 1).
 “Own-source” revenue excludes intergovernmental transfers.
-Nearly two-thirds of that ($272 billion) came from general sales taxes, and one-third ($140 billion) came from selective sales taxes (excise taxes) on tobacco, alcohol, and the like.
-Local governments, for their part, collected $105 billion—11 percent of local government own-source general revenue.
-Of that total, $85 billion came from general sales taxes and $30 billion from selective sales taxes.
+Nearly two-thirds ($291 billion) of that total came from general sales taxes, while the other one-third ($150 billion) came from selective sales taxes (or excise taxes) on tobacco, alcohol, and the like.
+Local governments collected $118 billion from sales taxes in 2016, or 11 percent of local government own-source general revenue.
+Of that total, $85 billion came from general sales taxes and $32 billion came from selective sales taxes.
 (Census includes the District of Columbia’s revenue in the local total.)

-Among states with general sales taxes, Colorado has the lowest rate (2.9 percent) (figure 2).
+Among states with general sales taxes, Colorado has the lowest rate (2.9 percent) (figure 1).
 No other state with a general sales tax has a rate below 4.0 percent, but the state general sales tax rate is 4.0 percent in Alabama, Georgia, Hawaii, New York, and Wyoming.
-In addition to California, which has the highest rate (7.25 percent), four states (Indiana, Mississippi, Rhode Island, and Tennessee) have rates at or above 7.0 percent.
+In addition to California, which has the highest state general sales tax rate (7.25 percent), four states (Indiana, Mississippi, Rhode Island, and Tennessee) have rates at or above 7.0 percent.
 Alaska, Delaware, Montana, New Hampshire, and Oregon do not have a state general sales tax.

 What purchases are subject to the general sales tax?